The symptoms of meningitis can be easily confused with flu, a stomach bug or a hangover.

 Although meningitis can affect anyone at any time, there are certain bacteria that increase the risk of meningitis in teenagers and students.
 These are meningococcal A, B, C, W and Y and they can cause meningitis and septicaemia (blood poisoning), which can kill within hours.
 For those who survive, many are left with life-changing after-effects such as hearing loss, acquired brain injury and limb loss.
 Make sure you know how to protect yourself and look out for your friends.

-Look after your health by heading to your local GP for your free ACWY vaccine and familiarise yourself with the signs and symptoms.
-Please be aware if you live outside Scotland but are attending University in Scotland, ensure you get the Men ACWY vaccine before you go.
+Vaccines are the only way to prevent meningitis.
+The good news is that young people will be offered the Men ACWY vaccine at around 14 years of age, in school, as part of the routine adolescent programme.
+Check that you've had the vaccination, and if you haven't, contact your GP straight away.
+Please be aware if you live outside Scotland, but are attending university in Scotland, you need to get the Men ACWY vaccine before you go.
 You will not automatically be able to get it from the GP surgery when you get there.

+The Men ACWY vaccine does not offer protection against all types of meningitis, and in particular Men B, the most common cause of bacterial meningitis in the UK.
+So, it's really important to familiarise yourself with the signs and symptoms.
 Identifying meningitis is not always easy.
-Early symptoms can be missed or mistaken for something else, including flu or hangovers - especially at the start of term when so many students are suffering from ‘fresher’s’ flu’.
+Early symptoms can be missed or mistaken for flu, a stomach bug or a hangover - especially at the start of term when so many students are suffering from freshers' flu.